Indian Railways: Locomotives

 The first trains in the 1800s were hauled by imported steam locomotives.
 In 1877, the first locomotive was built in India.
 Electric locomotives were introduced in 1925 and diesel locomotives later in 1954.
 By 1990s, steam locomotives were phased out and are currently operated only on mountain railways and on heritage trains.
 Locomotives are classified by track gauge (broad/metre/narrow/narrower), motive power (electric/diesel/battery), function (passenger/goods/mixed), power rating (x1000 HP) and model in a four or five letter code.
 The locomotives may be Longer Hood Front (LHF), where the driver cabin is behind the hood of the engine or Short Hood Front (SHF), where the cabin is located towards the front.
 Multiple units (MU) are propelled by locomotives integrated with train-sets.
 In 2015, the first compressed natural gas (CNG) powered MUs were rolled out by ICF.
 In 2018, the semi-high speed self-propelled Vande Bharat train-set was rolled out from ICF.
 Locomotives are manufactured by five owned manufacturing units of the Indian Railways and BHEL.
 As of 2021, 37% of the trains were operated by diesel locomotives and rest mostly by electric locomotives.
-As of September 2025, Indian Railways has 12,919 electric and 4,163 diesel locomotives amongst others.
+As of November 2025, Indian Railways had 10,675 electric, 4,397 diesel, and 16 steam locomotives in its inventory.